 Cataracts

-A cataract is a cloudy or opaque area in the normally clear lens of the eye.
+A cataract is a cloudy or opaque area in a clear eye lens.
 A cataract’s size and location determine the effect on vision.
-Most cataracts develop for people over age of 55 but they occasionally occur in infants and young children.
-The lens is located inside the eye behind the iris, the colored part of the eye.
+Most cataracts develop in people over 55 but occasionally occur in infants and young children.
+The lens is inside the eye behind the iris, the colored part of the eye.
 Normally, the lens focuses light on the retina, which sends the image through the optic nerve to the brain.
-However, if the lens is clouded by a cataract, light is scattered so the lens can no longer focus it properly, causing vision problems.
-Surgery can remove a cataract and restore vision in a healthy eye but people with other eye conditions will still have impaired vision.
+However, if a cataract clouds the lens, light is scattered, so the lens can no longer focus properly, causing vision problems.
+Surgery can remove cataracts and restore vision in a healthy eye, but people with other eye conditions will still have impaired vision.

 Diabetic Retinopathy

-Diabetics can experience daily changes in their vision and/or visual functioning because of the disease.
+Diabetics can experience daily changes in their vision and visual functioning because of the disease.
 Diabetes can cause blood vessels that nourish the retina to develop tiny, abnormal branches that leak.
 This interferes with vision and may severely damage the retina.
-Laser procedures and surgical treatments can reduce its progression but regulating blood sugar is the most important step in treating diabetic retinopathy.
+Laser procedures and surgical treatments can reduce its progression, but regulating blood sugar is the most important step in treating diabetic retinopathy.

 A person with low vision will experience sight loss in many ways.
 Glare impairs vision for someone with diabetic retinopathy, and retinitis pigmentosa often causes night blindness.
 Partial sight can also present as blurred vision or hazy vision, which appears as a film or glare across the field of vision.

 Pay attention to your loved ones.
-If you notice a family member or friend cannot see clearly in bright areas, has difficulty identifying colors of objects or struggles to read regular print, help them find an eye doctor as soon as possible.
+If you notice a family member or friend cannot see clearly in bright areas, has difficulty identifying colors of objects, or struggles to read regular print, help them find an eye doctor as soon as possible.
 The Vision Council, a global resource for vision care products and services, states that up to 80 percent of cases dealing with visual impairment are considered preventable.
-Through annual comprehensive eye exams, an eye care provider can diagnose and treat many eye conditions early in the disease progression.
+An eye care provider can diagnose and treat many eye conditions early in the disease progression through annual comprehensive eye exams.
 In many cases, timely care can delay or prevent vision loss.

 A vision condition diagnosis often requires regular visits with your ophthalmologist or optometrist.
 This specialist will set up a rehabilitation plan to maximize remaining eyesight when all measures medically and surgically are reached.
 The Weigel Williamson Center for Visual Rehabilitation helps people experiencing vision loss use their remaining vision.

-Take care of your eyes, and proactively help a loved one find resources to manage a vision condition when needed and learn the importance of low vision awareness.
+Take care of your eyes, proactively help a loved one find resources to manage a vision condition when needed, and learn the importance of low vision awareness.